EthanMCox/Startup/notes.md

 * URL = uniform resource locator
 * https://(scheme)byu.edu(domain):443(port)/api/city(path)?q=pro(parameters)#3(anchor)
-* if you are using https://, then you should use port 80.
+* if you are using http://, then you should use port 80.
+* https: port 443
 * I will need to specify the path/endpoints.
 * API stands for application programming interface
 * Parameters go to the resource.